TAMU-CPT/galaxy-tools/tools/spanin/README.md

     * cpt.py

 ## Script Descriptions / Methodologies:
 * `generate-putative-isp.py`
     * INPUT : Genomic FASTA
     * METHODOLOGY
         * Uses the `OrfFinder` object and locates __ALL__ potential start sequences, based on `ttg` / `atg` / `gtg`
         * This generates a set of output files consisting of FASTA / BED / GFF3
         * With the aaFASTA, we read in each potential sequence and determine if it has a lipobox based off of:
             * Min distance from start codon to lipobox
             * Max distance from start codon to lipobox
         * Within that range, a regular expression (RegEx) is used to determine if a lipobox is found.
     * OUTPUT : All matching description/sequence pairs are stored, and returned as a `putative_osp.fa` file.
 * `generate-putative-osp.py`
     * INPUT : Genomic FASTA
     * METHODOLOGY
     * Uses the `OrfFinder` object and locates __ALL__ potential start sequences, based on `ttg` / `atg` / `gtg`
     * This generates a set of output files consisting of FASTA / BED / GFF3
     * With the aaFASTA, we read in each potential sequence and determine if it has a TMD based off of:
         * A min, max range from the start codon (<user_input>).
         * Finding a RegEx of Hydrophobic AAs consecutively next to each other, a total of a <user_input> consecutively together.
             * For instance, if the TMD wanted to be queried for a 12 member hydrophoic region, `-tmdRange = 12`
         * If this fails, it queries to find if there is a Lysine triplet region at the beginning of the desired min range, or at the end (n to n+2 and tmsize-6 to tmsize-2)
     * OUTPUT : All matching description/sequence pairs are stored, and returned as a `putative_isp.fa` file.
 * `spaninFuncs.py`
     * func `find_lipobox`
+        * Uses a choice of (currently two) regular expressions that find lipoboxes upstream of the input sequence.
+If this passes, the description/sequence is saved.
     * func `find_tmd`
+        * Does two primary things:
+            1. Ciphs through looking for Lysine snorkels, of a range 1 - 7 upstream of the selected sequence.
+If it finds a lysine, it looks to see if there is a hydrophobic neighbor, and then looks upstream for a range of transmembrane size - 6 to transmembrane size - 1, and verifies if there is another snorkeling lysine with a hydrophobic neighbor.
+If this passes, the description/sequence is saved.
+            2. Looks for a repeated hydrophobic region within the sequence, based on a range of user inputs (example, transmembrane size 6 - 20, will look for [hydrophobic-AAs]x6 through [hydrophobic-AAs]x20).
+If this passes, the description/sequence is saved.
     * func `tuple_fasta`
+        * Outputs a tuple which contains the description header from the original fasta generation with candidate sequences.

 ## To-dos:
 [x] - Determine Methodology for ORF function in `CPT.py`
     * Done.
 Naive caller used.
 Table 11 used in functions.
+Remove 'I' starts within `tuple_fasta`

 [x] - User input
     * FASTA (<s>preferred</s>done) ; <s>not entire .gb file.
 We only want the sequence</s>

-[x] - Output putative .fasta files
+[x] - Output (correct) putative .fasta files containing ISP/OSP for lambda & T7
+    * Works, where for both, the sequence can be found for each of their isp and osp.

 [ ] - Mimic returns from `findSpanin.pl` / Best candidate file (?)
     * These include: